kstenerud/concise-encoding/ce-structure.md

 | Day   |     Y     |         1 |        31 |

  * Year, month, and day fields must not be 0 (counting starts at 1).
  * The year value must be negative to represent BC dates, and positive to represent AD dates.
-The Anno Domini system has no zero year (there is no 0 BC or 0 AD), and so the year values `0` and `-0` are invalid.
+The Anno Domini system has no zero year (there is no 0 BC or 0 AD), so the year values `0` and `-0` are invalid.
  * The year field must contain the full year (no abbreviations).

 **Examples**: